You Can't Stop the Reign (song)

 "You Can't Stop the Reign" is the first single released from Shaquille O'Neal's third album, You Can't Stop the Reign.
 The song was moderately successful, making it to 54 on the Hot R&B/Hip-Hop Singles & Tracks.
-Three versions of the song were released, the single version featuring three verses from Shaq, the album version, which featured 2 verses from The Notorious B.I.G. and a remix that was made by DJ Quik.
+Three versions of the song were released, the single version featuring three verses from Shaq, the album version (entitled "Still Can't Stop the Reign), which featured 2 verses from The Notorious B.I.G. and a remix that was made by DJ Quik.
 The Notorious B.I.G.'s verse would later be posthumously re-used on "Unbreakable", the opening track of Michael Jackson's 2001 album Invincible.
 The song contains a sample of 1987 hit "You Can't Stop the Rain" by Loose Ends.

+The album version was officially released onto streaming platforms as a single on June 14, 2024, with the rest of the album being available two weeks later on June 28.